On Robustness of Finetuned Transformer-based NLP Models: Results and Analysis

 Another noteworthy observation was the similar trend in CKA and STIR values for some datasets, which was consistent across all three models.
 This suggests that the underlying data characteristics of these particular tasks are better captured by the pre-trained representations of these models.
 This finding explains why transfer learning using these models is so successful, where these pre-trained models have been finetuned on other related tasks, resulting in improved performance due to the shared invariance of these representations.
 It was also observed that in some cases, CKA values were slightly higher compared to STIR values.
 This difference could be attributed to CKA overestimating the similarity between models.

-\textbf{Layer-wise finetuning}: For this experiment, we constructed a logistic regression model at each layer for both pre-trained and finetuned language model (e.g., BERT).
-These models were trained using the hidden state representations generated by the corresponding BERT models.
-We then used the trained logistic regression models to infer on the test dataset using the hidden state representations generated by both pre-trained and finetuned BERT models.

-Refer to Figure~\ref{fig: CKA-Original}, to see the relationship between CKA and layer-wise accuracy for BERT, GPT-2 and T5 models respectively.
-Our experiments reveal a correlation between CKA and accuracy, with a decrease in CKA values indicating a greater difference in accuracy between the pre-trained and finetuned BERT models.
+\textbf{Layer-wise analysis}: For this experiment, we constructed a logistic regression model at each layer for both pre-trained and finetuned language models (e.g., BERT).
+These models were trained using the hidden state representations of \texttt{[CLS]} token generated by the corresponding BERT models.
+We then used the trained logistic regression models to infer the test dataset using the hidden state representations of \texttt{[CLS]} token generated by both pre-trained and finetuned BERT models.
+We repeat the experiment for GPT-2 also using the last token hidden state representations.
+Figs.~\ref{fig: CKA-Original} and~\ref{fig: GPT-2-CKA-Original} (in Appendix) show the relationship between CKA and layer-wise accuracy for BERT, and GPT-2 models.
+Fig.~\ref{fig: T5-CKA-Original} (in Appendix) shows CKA/STIR plots for T5.
+For almost every task across all three models, we observe that the CKA values drop from initial to later layers.
+Our experiments reveal a correlation between CKA and accuracy, with a decrease in CKA values indicating a greater difference in accuracy between the pre-trained and finetuned models.

-Overall, based on the above results, the following several insights can be drawn. \begin{itemize} \item \textbf{Task and model sensitivity:} Obviously performance across NLP tasks varies for each model.
+Overall, based on the above results, the following insights can be drawn.
+(1) \textbf{Task and model sensitivity:} Obviously performance across NLP tasks varies for each model.
 Each task has its own unique characteristics that finetuning captures.
-This clearly shows up in the results since the CKA/STIR values vary significantly across NLP tasks even for the same model. \item \textbf{Layer influence:} The results also demonstrate that the impact of finetuning is not evenly distributed across all layers of various models.
-Later layers are seen to be more impacted than the lower layers. \item \textbf{Layer-wise finetuning analysis:} The layer-wise analysis of models' performances sheds light on the inner workings of deep learning models and highlights the importance of understanding the effect of finetuning on different layers.
-This can inform the creation of more effective finetuning strategies and the selection of appropriate layers to finetune for a specific task. \end{itemize}
+This clearly shows up in the results since the CKA/STIR values vary significantly across NLP tasks even for the same model.
+(2) \textbf{Layer influence:} The results also demonstrate that the impact of finetuning is not evenly distributed across all layers of various models.
+Later layers are seen to be more impacted than the lower layers.
+(3) \textbf{Layer-wise finetuning analysis:} The layer-wise analysis of models' performances sheds light on the inner workings of deep learning models and highlights the importance of understanding the effect of finetuning on different layers.
+This can inform the creation of more effective finetuning strategies and the selection of appropriate layers to finetune for a specific task.

-\subsection{How robust are the models to perturbations in input text?}
+\subsection{How robust are the classification models to perturbations in input text?}

-\definecolor{customblue}{RGB}{158, 202, 225} \definecolor{customgreen}{RGB}{135, 198, 132} \definecolor{customorange}{RGB}{255, 179, 71}
+\definecolor{customblue}{RGB}{158, 202, 240} \definecolor{customgreen}{RGB}{135, 198, 132} \definecolor{customorange}{RGB}{255, 179, 71}